 Resuming entertainments after the war, in 1920 the Parks Committee sought to provide high quality bands to play in the parks and decided to allocate £250 to engage a first class military band for a period not exceeding seven days.
 The Committee also considered making the public parks closed to the public except on payment for admission on days when top quality bands were performing.
 The following month the first Battalion Seaforth Highlanders were engaged to perform from July 10th to 17th for the sum of £250.
 Programmes were sold daily at a price of twopence.

 Ordnance Survey maps show that the bandstand was present at least until the 1960s.
 It can be seen in an aerial photograph dated 10th March 1955, but not in the photograph dated 10th May 1967.
 A aerial photograph taken on 28th July 1991 shows a bandstand in place.
-The present day bandstand is a modern replica.
+It was reported in 1987 that the Newport Council planned to spend £15,000 on a new permanent bandstand.
+The present day bandstand is a modern replica, said to have been recreated from archive photographs.

 Sources of Information